harness/developer-hub/docs/security-testing-orchestration/use-sto/orchestrate-and-ingest/ingest-scan-results-into-an-sto-pipeline.md

 In an ingestion-only workflow, the scan step ingest results generated in a previous step or outside the pipeline.
 The pipeline then analyzes, deduplicates, and displays the results.
 Ingestion-only workflows enable you to do the following:

 - Ingest results from scanners that don't currently have integrations with Harness STO.
-- Create advanced workflows that aren't possible with orchestrated scans.
+- Create advanced workflows that aren't possible with orchestration scans.
 - Run custom scans with advanced settings that address specific security requirements.
 - Ingest results from multiple scans into the same pipeline, aggregate and deduplicate the data, and view all your results in a single pane of glass.